jnozzi/cocoadev.com/SiteContent/General/PutMallocedBlocksInAutoreleasePool.markdown

 ----

-There's no need to write a custom class for this. [[NSData]] can do it, by using <code>-initWithBytesNoCopy:length:freeWhenDone:</code>.
+There's no need to write a custom class for this.
+General/NSData can do it, by using     -initWithBytesNoCopy:length:freeWhenDone:.

 ----